OmdenaAI/omdena-texas-homelessness/src/tasks/task-2-EDA/readme.md

 * Projects Tab
   * Has tasks in the form of "Notes" that you can grab, drag, and drop in different lists, as well as iterate over with your work completed
   * This is a great way for us to also keep track of contributions!

+## What is EDA?
+Check [this link here](https://www.ibm.com/cloud/learn/exploratory-data-analysis) for some more information on exactly what we mean when we say EDA.
+We are focused on analyzing the data, summarizing the main features, and use visualizations to show the data.
+Feature Engineering, Statistical Modeling, Hypothesis Testing, and Dimensionality Reduction.
+These all fall under our category.
+We will need to understand the data and how everything correlates in order to effectively accomplish this task.

+## Task & Task List
+Our task is to complete the EDA so that our Modeling team can intake the data and run it into their models and focus on hyperparameter tuning.
+We will complete this by splitting the work flow as follows:

+* TBD Still